Hand-picked 33 comparison sections, scored across conversion best practices. See what the best do differently.

 Checkmarks scan faster.
 Feature descriptions explain better.
 The best approach: checkmarks for binary features (yes/no), short values for quantitative features ("Unlimited" vs "Up to 10").
 95% of comparison sections in our library use a clean feature matrix with scannable entries.
 Avoid paragraph text inside table cells.

-Run your page through our landing page analyzer.
+Run your page through our landing page audit.
 You'll get a scored breakdown of your comparison section across 5 conversion best practices (competitive positioning, feature matrix clarity, multiple comparisons, honest limitations, CTA in table) with specific fixes prioritized by impact.